LmaA-aD/AdKats/README.md

 This plugin has been multi-threaded for performance in the latest version, and still needs a lot of testing in this area.
 The speed of commands depends on how much database interaction needs to happen for each.
 Preliminary thread testing shows small commands like kill which require 2 or fewer database round-trips run around 150ms to completion.
-Large commands like punish which can sometimes require 7 database round-trips to complete can run around 1000ms.
-These values are from one day of testing and still need to be optimized after I get feedback on performance.
+Large commands like punish which can sometimes require 7 database round-trips to complete can run around 500ms.
 Use "Debug Soldier Name" to get the speed of commands on your server.
 </p>
 <h3>Database Usage</h3>
 <p>